Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

 4. For the case of classification, predict each region to have a class label
    based on the largest class of the training points in that region (majority class).

+(Basically, we use the Gini Index and the entropy because the Classification Error is too simple to use.)